• ReQonsult MATLAB® Connector

 FAQ

-The ReQonsult MATLAB® Connector allows you to link a wide range of MATLAB® artifacts, for example Simulink® model blocks, test cases, data dictionary elements, and source code, with external objects in ALM or PLM systems.
+The ReQonsult MATLAB® Connector allows you to link a wide range of MATLAB® artifacts such as Simulink® models, blocks, test cases, data dictionary elements, and source code with external objects in ALM or PLM systems.
 This creates end-to-end traceability between requirements, tests, defects, and implementation.

-Imported requirements are fully integrated into MATLAB® and enable offline work, context view, and change tracking.
-Remote linking only creates references to external ALM or PLM objects without local import, which keeps administration lean but with less direct information and no change notifications.
+Imported requirements are fully integrated into MATLAB® and enable offline work, context viewing, and change tracking.
+Remote linking only creates references to external ALM or PLM objects without local import, which keeps administration lean but provides less direct information and no change notifications.

-With use of Surrogates option, linked MATLAB® Artifacts will be created as “proxy” items in corresponding ALM/PLM.
-For example, when user connects a System Composer Port with a Requirement in Jira®, an extra Issue will be created in Jira® and linked to the Requirement.
-Thus the target Requirement won’t be touched, and could be even read-only.
-The surrogate will contain all the information from MATLAB®, picture of the context, and the link back to MATLAB®.
-In case of using option without Surrogates, the target Requirement will be extended with a link to MATLAB®, thus user of Jira® can navigate directly to MATLAB® to inspect connected object.
-Administrator of Jira® can set, which issue type will be used for the Surrogate, as well as what kind of link to be used between Surrogates and Requirements for facilitating semantic traceability.
+When using the “Surrogates” option, linked MATLAB® artifacts are created as “proxy” elements in the corresponding ALM/PLM system.
+For example, if the user links a System Composer port to a requirement in Jira®, an additional ticket is created there and linked to the requirement.
+The target requirement remains unchanged and can even be read-only.
+The surrogate contains all information from MATLAB®, an image of the context, and the link back to it.
+When using the option without surrogates, the target requirement is extended with a link to MATLAB® so that Jira® users can navigate directly to MATLAB® to check the linked object.
+The Jira® administrator can specify which issue type is used for the surrogate and what type of link is used between surrogates and requirements to facilitate semantic traceability.

 Links to MATLAB® artifacts: